Volunteer & Travel – 2017

 One of the many benefits of being adopted by a local family (thanks Geo for lending me your family) is being able to swim under a waterfall that is within a private property, and finally able to eat on the side of the road in a tent restaurant.

 I’m enjoying Pedro Vicente Maldonado, the place where you put both sunscreen and mosquito repellent regularly – lots of mosquito repellent at night!

 Enjoying the sunset from a rooftop; not a rooftop balcony or bar, we literally climbed onto the house’s rooftop.
 The view is just breathtaking.

 Sunday 5th November 2017.
 Lazy day Sunday.
-We missed the church service my host family (for the weekend) usually attend.
+We missed the church service Geo’s family usually attend.
 Instead, I’m practicing my Spanish, the family is so gracious by using simple words, speaking slowly, letting me use single words and not sentences, and correcting my Spanish graciously.